Charlesworth/phoneBook/README.md

 ## Usage

-There are 4 main things you can do with this application:
+There are 4 main interactions that can be made to this application via the API:

 - add/update an entry
 - delete an entry